 At the root of communication is the human need of expression and good communication results in healthy exchange of ideas or information.
 Communicating is a daily activity; be it at home, with friends, socially, or in office; we are in communication with someone or the other, throughout the day.

 The etiquette for communicating with friends is different from that followed in office.
-The communication with seniors, colleagues, or juniors in office, as well as that with business clients is of the formal type, whereas we can be informal when interacting socially.
+The communication with seniors, colleagues, or juniors in office, as well as that with business clients is of the formal type.
 The setting and the people we are interacting with, are determinants of the way we communicate.
-This Workspirited article tells you what effective office communication means, and its importance in business.

 Office communication includes that between employees, the employer-employee communication, that in management meetings and business talks, and that with the company's clients.
 The interactions between co-workers influence the work environment and organizational culture.
 The communication with clients has a direct effect on the company's business.

 Office communication can be classified as verbal and non-verbal.
 The former includes telephonic talks and direct conversations between two or more people.
 The non-verbal type includes written communication; mostly done via emails.
-Be it of any type and using any medium, the bottom line is to make it effective.
-The clarity of thought and expression of the speaker, and the listening and grasping abilities of the receiver, contribute to making a communication effective.
-Here we look at two common ways of verbal and written office communication; telephone and email.
+Here we look at these two common ways of verbal and written office communication; telephone and email.

 - Keep your conversation brief and precise.
-Make your point without wasting time, which is to say come to the main topic quickly.
+Make your point without wasting time.

 - A conversation over the phone does not involve face-to-face communication because of which body language (hand gestures or facial expressions) do not support it.
 The exception to this is a video call where the people in conversation can see each other.